ahmetufan/SocialApp/README.md

 # SocialApp

-SocialApp is a Sample Messaging Android app created to demonstrate the use of Modern Android development tools and Firebase Create a firebase project and replace the google-services.json file which you get from your firebase project console* Following firebase services need to be enabled in the firebase console<br/>
+-SocialApp is a Sample Messaging Android app created to demonstrate the use of Modern Android development tools and Firebase

+-Create a firebase project and replace the google-services.json file which you get from your firebase project console

+-Following firebase services need to be enabled in the firebase console<br/>
 •	Phone Auth <br/>
 •	Cloud Firestore<br/>
 •	Realtime Database<br/>